saucelabs/sauce-school/tools/site/codelabs/Module2_SeleniumJS.md

 #### **NOTE**

-If you used npm to install your drivers, you will comment vendorDirectory out, as you don’t need to specify the path, since npm was used to install the dependencies, it takes care of mapping the code in your project to the correct path.
+If you used npm to install your drivers, you will comment the `vendorDirectory` variable declaration out, as you don’t need to specify the path, since npm was used to install the dependencies, it takes care of mapping the code in your project to the correct path.
 The only code you will need inside the vendorDirectory for now is the `driver = await new Builder()`.

 ```